 Phase #5: Construction administration

-An architect’s job isn’t done after finalized plans have been submitted to subcontractors.
-They still need to be available to periodically oversee the job site, answer questions (RFI’s), review material submittals, and respond to change orders as needed.
+An architect’s job isn’t done after finalized plans and a permit have been delivered to a contractor.
+They still need to be available to periodically visit the job site, answer questions (RFI’s), review material submittals, and respond to change orders as needed.

 At Perkins, we work side-by-side with custom home builders in Tulsa to ensure that the decisions made during the design phases carry through the building process.
 We monitor construction progress and building costs to make sure our clients aren’t forced to make compromises or deal with any unnecessary surprises.

 There are few things as exciting as watching a dream come to life.
 That’s why we see every job through to the end and don’t quit until you’re completely satisfied.
 That commitment is why our portfolio is filled with success stories, and why so many clients refer us to their friends and families year after year.

 Ready to design your dream home in Tulsa?